Maschine20/documentation/src/languages/de/index.md

 actionText: Übersicht →
 actionLink: /languages/de/_Overview/
 features:
-- title: ESPHome
+- title: Zentrales System
-  details: Der Adapter erkennt automatisch von ESPHome verwaltete Geräte und synchronisiert ihre Daten mit ioBroker
+  details: Jedes Smart Home braucht ein stabiles Fundament.
+Hier teilen wir unser Setup mit Ihnen zur Inspiration
-- title: SourceAnalytix
+- title: ioBroker
-  details: Detaillierte Analyse Ihres Energie-, Gas- und Flüssigkeitsverbrauchs.
-Unterstützt (kWh, Wh, Watt, l / h und m3)
+  details: One of the best Open-Source Smart Home platform!
+We are happy to support you with our skills, experiances and knowlegde
-- title: WLED
+- title: Projekte
-  details: Steuern Sie NeoPixel-LEDs (WS2812B, WS2811, SK6812, APA102) oder auch SPI-basierte Chipsätze wie den WS2801!
+  details: Mehrere ioBroker-Adapter (Plugins), die Geräte, Dienste oder Logik für Ihr Smart Home integrieren
 footer: Made by Rafal Drozda | Knowledge has no value unless you use and share it
 ---